UnexomWid/BDP/README.md

 This is a cross-platform C++17 implementation of BDP.

 # License <a href="https://github.com/UnexomWid/BDP/blob/master/LICENSE"><img align="right" src="https://img.shields.io/badge/License-MIT-blue.svg" alt="License: MIT" /></a>
 The BDP format was created by [UnexomWid](https://uw.exom.dev).
-The format and this C++ implementation are both licensed under the [MIT](https://github.com/UnexomWid/BDP/blob/master/LICENSE) license.
+This format, along with this C++ implementation, is licensed under the [MIT](https://github.com/UnexomWid/BDP/blob/master/LICENSE) license.

 # Releases